 If you want to base yourself close to the Grand Canyon but want to keep costs down then it’s best to stay in Williams or Flagstaff where accommodation is significantly cheaper than staying within the park.
 Some of the best places to stay near the Grand Canyon are:

-Private Vacation Rental – there are a number of options available close to the Grand Canyon, particularly in Flagstaff such as this amazing cottage in a peaceful setting.
-Click here to browse the best private rentals near the Grand Canyon!
+Private Vacation Rental – there are several options available close to the Grand Canyon, particularly in Flagstaff such as this amazing cottage in a peaceful setting.

-Super 8 by Wyndham Williams East/Grand Canyon Area – a clean and basic budget hotel located in Williams with breakfast included in the nightly rate.
-Click here to see their latest prices
+SureStay Hotel – a clean and basic budget hotel located in Williams with breakfast included in the nightly rate.

-Hotel Aspen Flagstaff/ Grand Canyon InnSuites – a hotel located in Flagstaff which has a wide range of rooms available, around-the-clock check-in and a good breakfast included in the room rate.
-Click here to see their latest prices
+Hotel Aspen Flagstaffa hotel located in Flagstaff which has a wide range of rooms available, around-the-clock check-in and a good breakfast included in the room rate.

 Not quite what you’re looking for?
 Click here to find other hotels near the Grand Canyon!

-Visiting the Grand Canyon is undoubtedly one of the things you must do when visiting South West.
-Whether you only have time for a Grand Canyon day trip or are able to spend a couple of days exploring, it definitely worthwhile to make the effort to come here!
+Visiting the Grand Canyon is undoubtedly one of the things you must do on a trip to the South West.
+Whether you only have time for a day or can spend a couple of days exploring, it definitely worthwhile to make the effort to come here!

 Are you planning on spending a day at the Grand Canyon?
 Or have you recently visited?
 Let us know in the comments below!